 We’re making energy cost courteous for Victorian households and businesses.

 From 1 July 2019, if you are on a simple standing offer for your electricity, you will be rolled over to a better, fairer plan.
-It’s called the Victorian Default Offer, or the VDO.
+It’s termed as the Victorian Default Offer or the VDO.

 It could save you hundreds of dollars.

 How much can you save?

 A typical household could save up to $450 per year when compared with the median standing offer in your area.
 A typical small business could save up to $2,050 each year.

 Why are we introducing the Victorian Default Offer?

 The Victorian Default Offer is presented after a fair evaluation into energy prices noticed that Victorians were spending higher than they should for electricity.

 The VDO is part of the government’s Energy Fairness Plan to make the electricity market simpler and more affordable for all consumers.

 How do you know if you’re on a simple standing offer?